Financial services titan Robinhood says it’s gearing up to offer cryptocurrency wallets to its customers.

 With other platforms charging as much as 4% on each trade, this kind of practical investing strategy isn’t practical anywhere but Robinhood.”

-Currently, Robinhood supports seven cryptocurrencies: Bitcoin (BTC), Bitcoin Cash (BCH), Bitcoin SV (BSV), Dogecoin (DOGE), Ethereum (ETH), Ethereum Classic (ETC), and Litecoin (LTC).Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Currently, Robinhood supports seven cryptocurrencies: Bitcoin (BTC), Bitcoin Cash (BCH), Bitcoin SV (BSV), Dogecoin (DOGE), Ethereum (ETH), Ethereum Classic (ETC), and Litecoin (LTC).Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox